mah0001/metadata-editor-docs-v2/quick_start_overview.md

 These examples are intentionally simplified to provide an overview of the application's core functionalities and do not cover all available features.
 For a more comprehensive understanding, refer to the *Documenting Data* chapters.

-## Available Quick Start Examples
+## Quick Start Examples

 We provide a dedicated quick start example for each supported data type:

-- ***Document*** – Metadata for a working paper.
+- ***Document*** – Documenting a publication (in this case, a book).
-- ***Microdata*** – A synthetic survey dataset, including variable-level documentation.
+- ***Microdata*** – Documenting a survey dataset (a synthetic survey dataset composed of a household-level and individual data files provided in Stata format).
-- ***Indicator and Database*** – Metadata for a statistical indicator and its source database.
+- ***Indicator and Database*** – Documenting a statistical indicator and its source database.
-- ***Geographic Dataset*** – Metadata for both vector (shapefile) and raster datasets.
+- ***Geographic Dataset*** – Documenting a vector dataset (provided in shapefile format) and a raster dataset (provided in geotiff format).
-- ***Scripts*** – Documentation of analytical scripts used in data processing.
+- ***Scripts*** – Documentation of a research project with multiple related scripts.
-- ***Image*** – Metadata for a digital photograph.
+- ***Image*** – Documenting a digital photograph from a World Bank photo album.
-- ***Video*** – Metadata for a video file.
+- ***Video*** – Documenting a video.

 ## Getting Ready

-Before starting, ensure that:
+Before starting, please ensure that:

-- You have the Metadata Editor installed on your system (server or PC), with data curator or administrator role that will allow you to create new projects.
+- You have the Metadata Editor installed on your system (server or PC), with an *Editor* role that allows you to create new projects.
-- You have a NADA catalog with the necessary credentials (only needed if you want to experiment publishing metadata in a NADA catalog).
+- You have access to a test NADA catalog with the necessary credentials to publish metadata (this is only needed if you want to experiment publishing metadata in a NADA catalog).
 - You have downloaded the required example files from ...
-Insert Download Link ... and saved them in a dedicated folder.
-If you unzip the file provided on GitHub, you will have a folder with the following structure (which is not imposed by the Metadata Editor):
+Insert Download Link ... and saved them in a dedicated folder on your PC (the files do not have to be on the server that hosts the Metadata Editor).
+If you unzip the file provided on GitHub, you will have a folder with the following structure (which is not imposed by the Metadata Editor; all you need is access to the files):
   ![image](img/ME_UG_v1-0-0_quick_start_intro_list_demo_files.png)

 Once ready, follow the step-by-step instructions provided in each example to practice creating, editing, and publishing metadata using the Metadata Editor.